A helpful guide to teaching about digraphs at home or in school. When and how they are best taught, teaching strategies and free digraph worksheets.

 However, some successful phonics programs introduce a few simple digraphs first and then teach blends before covering the bulk of the digraphs.
 We’ve also found this approach to be helpful.

-Teaching blends before the more difficult digraphs allows you to illustrate them with a greater variety of words.
+Teaching blends before the more difficult digraphs allows you to illustrate the digraphs with a greater variety of words.
 This is beneficial because children need to meet plenty of examples to fully grasp a concept.

 For instance, all the words below are great examples for learning about digraphs, but they also contain blends.
 So, it would be better to teach blends first if you want to use examples like these…